 A Silk Road Memoir

-In the late nineteenth century, a group of German-speaking Mennonites travelled from Russia into Central Asia, where their charismatic leader predicted Christ would return.
+In the late 1800s, a group of German-speaking Mennonites fled Russia for Muslim Central Asia, to await Christ’s return.

-Over a century later, Sofia Samatar joins a tour following their path, fascinated not by the hardships of their journey, but by its aftermath: the establishment of a small Christian village in the Muslim Khanate of Khiva.
-Named Ak Metchet, ‘The White Mosque’, after the Mennonites’ whitewashed church, the village lasted for fifty years.
+Over a century later, Sofia Samatar traces their gruelling journey across desert and mountains, and its improbable fruit: a small Christian settlement inside the Khanate of Khiva.
+Named ‘The White Mosque’ after the Mennonites’ whitewashed church, the village—a community of peace, prophecy, music and martyrs—lasted fifty years.

-On Samatar’s secular pilgrimage to both a lost village and a near-forgotten history, she traces the porous, ever-expanding borders of identity.
+On this pilgrimage to a lost village and a near-forgotten history, Samatar traces the porous borders of identity and narrative.
+When you leave your tribe, what remains?
 How do we enter the stories of others?
-And how, out of the tissue of life, with its weird incidents, buried archives, and startling connections, does a person construct a self?
+And how, out of life’s buried archives and startling connections, does a person construct a self?

 ‘Sofia Samatar’s encyclopedic imagination, her voracious intensity toward literature, her luminous poetic voice, her attunement to the uncanniness and ghosts of history finds her in company with Olga Tokarczuk, W. G. Sebald, Jorge Luis Borges, and Maria Stepanova.
 The White Mosque may be her magnum opus: a mosaic that both shatters and illuminates.’ — Kate Zambreno, author of Drifts and To Write as If Already Dead